adey-px/hr-manager/README.md

 ### 6.1 Content
 1. The MDB logo used in this project was obtained from <a href="https://mdbootstrap.com/docs/b4/jquery/">MD Bootstrap</a>
 2. The code used to design the project's User Interface was copied from <a href="https://mdbootstrap.com/docs/b4/jquery/">MD Bootstrap</a>
-3. The code for the Game page was copied from <a href="https://dev.to/gscode/10-best-of-javascript-games-3mjj">here</a>

 ### 6.2 Media
 The images used in the Home page of this web application were obtained from <a href="images.google.com">Google images</a>